444leod/Raytracer/README.md

 ## Saving

 Press the `P` key to save the image to a PPM file.
-Please note that saving only works if all points of the image are loaded.
+A prompt appear in the terminal to write the name of the output file Please note that saving only works if all points of the image are loaded.

 ## Participants